Tuesday, September 18, 2007

 Petty Ford used car lot looking north from across the street from Forest School.
 Notice the LDS Granite Stake Center building, constructed in 1930, in the background.

-Columbus School on 2530 south 5th East in 1939.
+Columbus School at 2530 South 5th East in 1939.

 Columbus School's conversion to a Salt Lake County Library, Community and Senior Center.